 Moving towards the rear of the converter it is the stator assembly that is in the middle and provides a smooth fluid reaction and torque multiplication that is generated from the pump.
 The turbine side of the torque converter is what provides the movement to the input shaft to the transmission.

-If there is no fluid inside the torque converter it will not move the vehicle.
-It is this hydraulic fluid that pulls all the components together.
+If there is no fluid inside the torque converter, it will not move the vehicle.
+It's this hydraulic fluid that pulls all the components together.
 As the crankshaft rotates the pump impeller provides a centrifugal force that throws the transmission fluid outward and upward due to the curve shape of the impeller blades.

 The faster the impeller rotates the greater this centrifugal force becomes and more fluid is pushed outward with greater force.
 This fluid then strikes the curved blades of the turbine causing the turbine to rotate in the correct direction.